OnBlockIO/NEP11TemplatePy/README.md

 ## Royalties

-This template features royalties for NFT.
-For each sale happening on GhostMarket trading contract, a configurable percentage will be sent to the original creator (minter) if configured.
-It has to be passed as an array during minting, and follow a json structure.
+This template features royalties for NFT through two standard: GhostMarket standard and NEO official standard.
+For each sale happening on GhostMarket trading contract, a configurable percentage will be sent to the original creator (minter) if configured (or multiple ones).
+For convenience sake, both are supported on this contract, and any NFT minted support both.

+The details have to be passed as an array during minting, and follow a json structure.

 Note that the value is in BPS (ie 10% is 1000).
 We support multiple royalties, up to a maximum combined of 50% royalties.
 Note that if a NFT has royalties, our current implementation prevent it to be traded against indivisible currencies (like NEO), but if it does not have royalties it's allowed.

 `[{"address":"NNau7VyBMQno89H8aAyirVJTdyLVeRxHGy","value":"1000"}]`
+or
+`[{"address":"NNau7VyBMQno89H8aAyirVJTdyLVeRxHGy","value":1000}]`

 where `NNau7VyBMQno89H8aAyirVJTdyLVeRxHGy` would be getting 10% of all sales as royalties.

 ## Locked Content